brianbrennan/personal_site/blog/Prototype_speed_test.md

 }
 ```

 If you're like me and learned a different programming language before JavaScript, this might seem a bit odd.
-This ProtoDie is in two seperate parts.
+This ProtoDie is in two separate parts.
 Doesn't that defeat the purpose of encapsulation?
 The answer is, not at all.
 While having custom functions floating separate to your objects would absolutely be bad practice, the use of prototype here is not that.
 Instead, it is a single instance of the method listed, in this case 'roll', across all of the different ProtoDie objects.
 Now you might be thinking, "what's the big deal about that"?
 Let's keep building this simple program and find out.
 The first thing I tried testing was the speed of instantiation across multiple (and I mean multiple) objects.
 ```javascript
 var dice = [];